witnessmenow/arduino-instagram-stats/README.md

 ## Installation

-Install from the Arduino Library Manager or download the Zip from here and add that way
+Install from the Arduino Library Manager or download the Zip from here and add that way.

 Requires [Json Streamer Parser by squix78](https://github.com/squix78/json-streaming-parser), which can also be installed from the library manager.